SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Flag for relativistic particles.
 If ``True``, the electromagnetic fields of this species will added to the electromagnetic fields already present in the simulation.
   This operation will be performed when time equals :py:data:`time_frozen`.
 See :doc:`relativistic_fields_initialization` for details on the computation of the electromagentic fields of a relativistic species.
-  To have physically meaningful results, we recommend to place a species which require this method of field initialization far from other species, otherwise the latter could experience instantly turned-on unphysical forces by the relativistic species' fields
+  To have physically meaningful results, we recommend to place a species which requires this method of field initialization far from other species, otherwise the latter could experience instantly turned-on unphysical forces by the relativistic species' fields.